 Well done everyone for a successful season!

-I will start with a reminder that you can send in any rule changes you would like to see into me at [email protected] and I will put them out to a vote.
+I will start with a reminder that you can send in any rule changes you would like to see into me and I will put them out to a vote.
 Please have any changes in by 30th June.